softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 1,797,693,134,862,315,907,729,305,190,789,024,733,617,976,978,942,306,572,734,300,811,577,326,758,055,009,631,327,084,773,224,075,360,211,201,138,798,713,933,576,587,897,688,144,166,224,928,474,306,394,741,243,777,678,934,248,652,763,022,196,012,460,941,194,530,829,520,850,057,688,381,506,823,424,628,814,739,131,105,408,272,371,633,505,106,845,862,982,399,472,459,384,797,163,048,353,563,296,242,241,372,160
 ```

-This number is significantly larger than the estimated number of atoms in the observable universe, which is estimated to be around 10^80.
+This number is significantly larger than the number of atoms in the observable universe, which is estimated to be around 10^80.

 ## Symmetric Key Encryption